frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-setup.md

 # Introduction and Setup

+## Welcome

-Welcome to stage 1A!
-You'll be learning the basics of CAD using a bit more an an interactive setup.
+Welcome to Stage 1A!
+You'll be learning the basics of CAD throughout this stage.

+!!! info "Advice"
+    This course is structured a bit differently from what you might be used to, and we hope you enjoy the process.

+    In these exercises, we encourage you to experiment and figure out how a feature "works," You can usually move on once you are able to complete the exercises.
+Do note that the exercises build up on each other, so you are expected to do the content of the previous exercise in futher exercises.

-## Advice
+## Box Tube Intro

-The **superstructure** is an important part of FRC robots.
-It acts as the skeleton that other mechanisms attach to.

-Superstructures are mainly built with:

-- **Box Tubes**: Aluminum tubes with pre-punched hole patterns.
-These are cut down in **0.5-inch increments** to create modular pieces that can be easily assembled into strong structures.
-- **Plates**: Flat sheets that connect box tubes and other mechanisms using the hole pattern, allowing for precise mounting.
+The Box tubes are important since they provide the primary structure of your robot.

+These are made out of aluminum, and typically are cut in 0.5 inch increments.
+You can think of them like legos.

 ---